Toward Generalizable Forgery Detection and Reasoning: Multi-Modal Forgery Reasoning Dataset

 \subsection{Dataset Statistics}

 The training set of the MMFR-Dataset consists of 50,266 synthetic images with 129,345 reasoning annotations, and 50,990 real images with 183,082 reasoning annotations.
 Across all annotations, there are 10 types of forgery-related attributes, whose distributions in real and fake images are depicted in Figure \ref{fig:dataset_statistics}.
-Also, the figure shows the distribution of text length of both caption and reasoning stages.

-The evaluation sets of the MMFR-Dataset comprise 10,000 synthetic images with 25,054 reasoning annotations and 10,000 real images with 41,726 reasoning annotations, providing the foundation for comprehensive evaluation of the FDR-Task.
+The evaluation sets of the MMFR-Dataset comprise 10,000 synthetic images with 25,054 reasoning annotations and 10,000 real images with 41,726 reasoning annotations, providing foundation for comprehensive evaluation of the FDR-Task.
+To characterize the semantic composition of the evaluation sets, we analyze the prompts used to generate evaluation sets which are publicly available, including DiffusionDB \cite{wang2022diffusiondb}, Kandinsky \cite{diffusers_parti_prompts_kandinsky2_2_2023}, PixArt \cite{pixart_alpha_pixart_eval30k_2024}, FLUX \cite{lehduong_flux_generated_2025}, and GPT-4o \cite{chen2025_sharegpt4o_image}.
+A total of 5,000 prompts are categorized into high-level semantic classes using GPT-4o, namely Human, Objects, Animals, Art, Scenes, Architecture, and Text.
+The class distribution and representative samples are shown in Figure \ref{fig:dataset_statistics}.